AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ---
 ## Deleting contacts : `delete`

-Deletes the specified person or people from the address book.
+Deletes the specified person or people from BrewBook.

 ![delete success](images/deleteSuccess.png)
 *Figure: Result from executing `delete 1, 2` to delete Alex and Bernice*